Tom Hanks and Tina Fey SNL Govt-Striken Final 2021

 30 was the situation in Rox Studio 8H A fluid full of uncertainty.

 Saturday at 3 pm, The New York stanceT reported that there was some kind of government explosion between them.
-Live on saturday night Broadcast with “A Set Insider” Says “Four actors tested positive for the corona virus, and ‘three’ were called because now they are ‘afraid’ to come to NBC’s studio at 30 Rockefeller Center, where the weekly show was filmed. skits in Midtown.
+Live broadcast on Saturday night, With “A Set Insider” Says “Four actors tested positive for the corona virus, and ‘three’ were called because now they are ‘afraid’ to come to the NBC studio at 30 Rockefeller Center, where the weekly show was filmed. skits in Midtown.

 SNL Then Announced The sketch comedy show is running “with a limited cast and crew” due to “no live viewers” and the destruction of New York City by the Omigran variant, resulting in a record number of daily COVID cases (compared to 9,822, approximately 900 cases a day in early November).